 Informing newly appointed faculty members about the annual review process: Within a reasonable time after the beginning of the first appointment of each faculty member, typically within 90 days, written notification (including electronic notification) shall be made to the faculty member of the criteria, procedures and instruments in use for assessing the faculty member’s performance.
 The instruments shall be maintained by each college and shall be available on the college’s academic website and linked to the UAMS Faculty website [insert appropriate URL].

-Informing all faculty members about annual duties and annual reviews: Within a reasonable time shortly before or after the beginning of each academic year, each faculty member shall be informed of any changes in their duty assignments compared to the previous year, and shall be informed of any changes in the criteria, procedure, time schedule and instruments that shall be used in the annual review process.
+Informing all faculty members about annual duties and annual reviews: Within a reasonable time (one month) shortly before or after the beginning of each academic year, each faculty member shall be informed of any changes in their duty assignments compared to the previous year, and shall be informed of any changes in the criteria, procedure, time schedule and instruments that shall be used in the annual review process.

 Faculty members’ opportunities to submit information about their performance in the preceding academic year: Instruments developed in each unit shall provide faculty members the means by which they may submit any relevant material documenting their professional performance to be considered in the annual review.
 As noted in section 2.B.i of this document, the instruments will be maintained on each unit’s web site and by electronic linkage, on the UAMS Faculty web site.